 - Making the task run only once after the ESB starts by using the

 Having deployed a task implementation to the ESB runtime (see Writing Tasks), you can use the ESB Management Console to add a task to the "Tasks" list and schedule various instances of the task.
-You can use either UI configuration or to add and schedule tasks.
+You can use either UI configuration or XML configuration to add and schedule tasks, as explained below.

 Follow the instructions below to add and schedule a task in ESB Management Console.